success of the Global Association of Theological Studies is dependent

 Brother Poitras is the founder of Portable Bible Schools International and has authored its curriculum in four levels entitled Acts: God's Training Manual for Today's Church.
 This two hundred lesson series is widely used and translated into multiple languages.
 Literally thousands of students have studied under this program.
 He is a prolific writer, especially in the realm of curriculum and has written more than ten books.
 Linda has written two Bible College textbooks and multiple manuals for Reaching Africa's Children.

 Brother Poitras talks, breathes, bleeds and lives Bible school education.
 His personal vision is found in 2 Timothy 2:2 "And the things you have heard me say in the presence of many witnesses entrust to reliable men who will also be qualified to teach others."

-The Poitrases served as career missionaries in Africa for twenty years before becoming the Director of Education/AIM for Global Missions, UPCI, in January of 2012.
+The Poitrases served as career missionaries in Africa for twenty-eight years before becoming the Director of Education/AIM for Global Missions, UPCI, in January of 2012.

 | Regional Directors

 an MK, graduated from Conquerors Bible College, pastored,